Microsoft YaHei: Microsoft YaHei

 The font family originally includes two fonts in regular and bold weights: named MSYH.TTF and 'Microsoft YaHei Bold' in a separate file, MSYHBD.TTF.
 OpenType features include vertical writing.

 Microsoft YaHei has been distributed with Windows since Windows Vista, and is the default user interface font when the language is set to Simplified Chinese.
 It aims to be more legible than its SimSun predecessor when used with ClearType.
 It is also included in the Simplified Chinese version of Microsoft Office 2007.

 Downloading and installing the Simplified Chinese ClearType fonts for Windows XP from Microsoft also made Microsoft YaHei available on Windows XP.

 The font file contains all 20,902 original CJK Unified Ideographs code points specified in Unicode, plus approximately 80 code points defined by the Standardization Administration of China.
 It supports the GBK character set, with localized glyphs.

-Semilight, Semibold and Heavy weight fonts were introduced with Windows 10 version 1803 (April 2018 Update).
+Semilight, Semibold and Heavy weight fonts were introduced with Windows 10 Spring Creators Update.